Navy Cyber Defense Operations Command turns telework directives into an opportunity for improving security

-Silo for Safe Access prevents highly targeted senior leaders from falling victim to spear-phishing campaigns, which Air Force Lt.
+Secure Browsing prevents highly targeted senior leaders from falling victim to spear-phishing campaigns, which Air Force Lt.
 Gen. Bradford Shwedo, Joint Staff CIO, has acknowledged are surging during the COVID-19 pandemic.
 Silo is affording network administrators the ability to avert insider threats through careful policy enforcement, activity logging and auditing capability.
 It enables all users to securely access critical business applications, CAC-enabled sites, and potentially dangerous sites via a familiar user experience.
 Authentic8 partnered with these discriminating organizations to immediately deploy remote work capability to their users in a secure manner, while isolating work data from untrusted devices and networks and enforcing security and compliance policies.

-How Web Isolation with Silo works
+How web isolation with Silo works

-Silo for Safe Access is built on Authentic8’s patented, cloud-based Silo Web Isolation Platform, which executes all web code in a secure, isolated environment.
+Secure Browsing is built on Authentic8’s patented, cloud-based Silo Web Isolation Platform, which executes all web code in a secure, isolated environment.
 Managed by policy, it provides protection and oversight of all web-based activity.
 Security, identity and data policies are embedded directly into the browser, giving IT complete control over how internal users access the web, and how external users access internal web applications.

 Today, the world’s most at-risk organizations and individuals rely on Silo to deliver trust where it otherwise cannot otherwise be guaranteed.